 Where to stay?

 We first visited Dambulla and stayed at the beautiful Diyabubula Hideaway which was the perfect artist’s retreat and offered all the luxury you could ask for while being slap bang in the centre of the Cultural Triangle.
 It was a fab location for exploring the area and a truly beautiful accommodation, I really recommend staying there and you can read my review here.
 We also had an amazing opportunity to enjoy a sunrise hot air balloon ride across the countryside while we stayed here and it was honestly one of the most amazing trade experiences of my life.
-A surprise birthday present for the boyfriend, I organised it long before we set foot in the country and despite all the amazing things we did while travelling, it still remains my favourite experience in Sri Lanka, read about it here.
+I organised it long before we set foot in the country and despite all the amazing things I did while travelling, it still remains my favourite experience in Sri Lanka.

 If you’re looking for a more budget-friendly accommodation and one with a more authentic local experience, you should check out Habarana Hideaway, which was one of my favourite places we stayed in Sri Lanka.
 A family-run guest house, we stayed in a brand new apartment overlooking the family’s own organic garden and rice paddy, where they would collect fresh fruits and vegetables for our morning juices and for our dinners.
 We were given a warm welcome and were invited to eat with the family each night, and our wonderful host took it upon himself to show us the town and the Cultural Triangle, organising safaris, drivers, visits to the attractions and UNESCO sites, and even took us to the markets.
 If you want true Sri Lankan hospitality at its finest, this is where you should stay.